-Jeana has been belly dancing for 10 years.
+Jeana has been belly dancing for nearly 14 years.
 While at first it seemed an innocent hobby, belly dance has become one of Jeana's favorite creative endeavors, something that permeates her life.
 Trained in cabaret, American Tribal Style, and tribal fusion, Jeana also explores experimental, ritual, and gothic themes in her dancing.
-She enjoys dancing to everything from Natacha Atlas and Marilyn Manson to Imogen Heap and Funkadesi, running the spectrum from pseudo-traditional music to the truly bizarre.
+She enjoys dancing to everything from Natacha Atlasand Marilyn Manson to Imogen Heap and Funkadesi, running the spectrum from pseudo-traditional music to the truly bizarre.
+She incorporates props like fans and veils into her dancing, and also performs with a hula hoop and with fire fans.

 Jeana started dancing in California, having trained and performed in both Los Angeles and the San Francisco Bay Area.
-She currently lives and works in Bloomington, Indiana, where she is a doctoral candidate in Folklore and Gender Studies at Indiana University.
+She moved to Bloomington, Indiana to obtain her PhD in folklore (which she recently completed after a stint in Estonia to finish writing her dissertation).
+She currently lives in Indianapolis, Indiana.
 Her main area of study is narrative, particularly fairy tales, though she has also presented and published on belly dance costumes.
 For that research, she did fieldwork with past and present members of Different Drummer Belly Dancers in order to investigate how the dancers make aesthetic choices that reflect their individual and group identities.
 She is conducting ongoing research on the sacred and spiritual aspects of belly dance, and welcomes questions and comments from dancers and non-dancers alike.

 Whether busting out belly dance moves at clubs or perfecting her choreography at home, Jeana approaches dance passionately as well as intellectually.
 She loves to teach dancers at any level and connect with friends and colleagues at workshops, performances, and over the internet.
 Dancing with Different Drummer is yet another oppportunity to share her love for dance with her community.